LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 The `fhirServer/searchParameterFilter` property is a JSON map where the key represents the resource type, and the value is an array of strings representing search parameter code.
 The wildcard (`"*"`) can be used either as a resource type or as a search parameter code.

 For the SearchParameters of type `Resource`, these **code** is managed at the Resource level.
-The codes included in this behavior are:
+The codes are:

 | code                          |
 |-------------------------------|